kaby76/AntlrVSIX/README.md

 ## Planned for v8.3 (Mid Nov 2020)

+* Add tests for Trash.
+* Fix prompt and echo for Trash.
 * Add Intellij plugin.
 * Add existing transforms not in Trash to Trash.
 Make sure they work.
 * Add expression rule optimization.
 Verify that this works with Java.